pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 # 1. Software installation
 For Windows users, we recommend using Windows Powershell as your terminal program.

-As a general note, when we refer to a "directory", you can think of that as a folder on your operating system.w
+As a general note, when we refer to a "directory", you can think of that as a folder on your operating system.

 ## Step 1.1 Install the Fiji image viewer
 We use [Fiji](https://fiji.sc/) to open and view z-stack .tif images.
 We recommend that you download and install Fiji prior to starting this workflow.